Contemplating today's Gospel

 “Whoever wishes to come after me must deny himself, take up his cross, and follow me”

 Fr.
-Joaquim FONT i Gassol (Igualada, Barcelona, Spain)Today’s Gospel speaks of two contemporary themes: the cross we all have to bear every day and its fruit, that is, Life with capital letters, supernatural and eternal.
+Joaquim FONT i Gassol (Igualada, Barcelona, Spain)Today the Gospel speaks to us of two complementary themes: our daily cross and its fruit, that is, Life with a capital L, supernatural and eternal.

-When we listen to the Gospel we stand up as a sign we want to follow its teachings.
-Jesus tells us to deny ourselves, not to follow “the pleasure of our whims” —as the psalmist claims— or, as Saint Paul cites, to get rid of “the deceiving greed”.
-To take up our own cross is to accept the little mortifications we find every day along the way.
+We stand up to listen to the Holy Gospel, as a sign of wanting to follow its teachings.
+Jesus tells us to deny ourselves, a clear expression of not following "the pleasure of our whims" - as the psalm mentions - or of putting aside "deceitful riches", as St. Paul says.
+Taking up one's own cross is accepting the small mortifications that we find each day along the way.

-We can be helped out by what Jesus said in His priestly sermon at the cenacle: “I am the true vine, and my Father is the vine grower.
-He takes away every branch in me that does not bear fruit, and everyone that does he prunes so that it bears more fruit.”
+The phrase that Jesus said in the priestly sermon in the Cenacle can help us in this: "I am the true vine, and my Father is the vine grower.
+He takes away every branch in me that does not bear fruit, and every one that does he prunes so that it bears more fruit."
 (Jn 15:1-2).
-A hopeful gardener pampering the grapes so they bear the best wine!
-Yes, we want to follow our Lord!
-Yes, we are conscious the Father wishes to help us so our branches bear an abundant fruit in our earthly life which we can later enjoy in the Eternal Life.
+An enthusiastic gardener pampering the bunch so that it may reach a great height!
+Yes, we want to follow the Lord!
+Yes, we are aware that the Father can help us to bear abundant fruit in our earthly life and then to enjoy eternal life.

-Saint Ignatius used to guide Saint Francis Xavier with the words of today's text: “What profit is there for one to gain the whole world and forfeit his life?”
+St. Ignatius guided St. Francis Xavier with the words of today's text: "What profit is there for one to gain the whole world and forfeit his life?"
 (Mk 8:36).
-This is how he got appointed the patron of Missions.
-With the same idea in our minds, we can read the last canon of the Canon Law Code (n.
-1752): “(...) and the salvation of souls, which must always be the supreme law in the Church, is to be kept before one's eyes.”
-And Saint Augustine also has his famous lesson: “Animam salvasti, animam tuam praedestinasti”, which could be translated as: “He who dedicates himself with true zeal to the salvation of souls has thus good reasons to hope for eternal life.”
-The invitation is quite clear.
+Thus, he became the patron of the Missions.
+In the same vein, we read the last canon of the Code of Canon Law (n.
+1752): "(...) the salvation of souls, which must always be the supreme law in the Church, is to be kept before one’s eyes."
+St. Augustine has the famous lesson: "Animam salvasti tuam predestinasti," which the popular adage has been translated as: "Whoever obtains the salvation of a soul, has his own already assured."
+The invitation is obvious.

-The Virgin Mary, Mother of Divine Grace, helps us to advance in this way.
+Mary, the Mother of Divine Grace, gives us her hand to advance on this path.

 Thoughts on Today's Gospel